DhruvRajIyer/AI-Market-Research-Assistant/README.md

 # Market Research Agent

-A Node.js application that provides market research information for companies and industry sectors using OpenRouter with GPT-3.5-Turbo.
+A Node.js application that provides market research information for companies and industry sectors using OpenRouter with DeepSeek R1 0528 Qwen3 8B

 Consultant-grade market and company research assistant that blends AI with structured analysis to produce executive-ready deliverables.
 Built for strategy, corp dev, product, and investor workflows at the intersection of AI and business transformation.